-For access to trading systems, the active link is installed at Data Center 1.
-For access to post-trading systems and the BM&FBOVESPA Settlement Bank, the active link is installed at Data Center 2.
+To access trading systems, the active link is installed at Data Center 1.
+To access post-trading systems and the B3 Settlement Bank, the active link is installed at Data Center 2.
 Both links (Data Center 1 and Data Center 2) can be used as active circuits to receive the market data feed (UMDF).